-For the Prostate ConfirmMDx tissue-based test MDxHealth is aware of the presence of two directly competitive products on the market yet.
-Mitomics, a privately-held Canadian company, recently launched an LDT tissue based molecular mRNA test for the diagnosis of prostate cancer.
+For its ConfirmMDx[TM] for Prostate Cancer tissue-based test MDxHealth is aware of the presence of two directly competitive products on the market.
+In 2011 Mitomics, a privately-held Canadian company, launched an LDT tissue based molecular mRNA test for the diagnosis of prostate cancer.
 We currently have no information about their sales volume.
-The PCA-3 test from Gen-Probe, a urine-based test, is on the U.S. market as an FDA approved test.
-This test analyzes RNA, has some limitations and likely targets a different market segment.
-Epigenomics AG has outlicensed a potential prostate cancer marker using a different version of one of the genes in the MDxHealth gene panel (the GSTPi gene).
-Epigenomics has outlicensed their marker to Quest Diagnostics Inc. and Predictive Biosciences Inc. For both of these potential competitors, the test is still in the development state, the application (urine or tissue), as well as the date of a potential launch of their tests are currently unknown.
+The PCA-3 test from Gen-Probe, a urine-based test, is on the U.S. market as an FDA approved test, which may provide a competitive advantage since the ConfirmMDx[TM] for Prostate Cancer test is not FDA approved.
+The PCA-3 test is intended for the same patient population as ConfirmMDx[TM] for Prostate Cancer, but its performance has only been established in men who were already recommended by urologists for repeat biopsy and it requires a special clinic office visit and prostate massage procedure to collect an enriched urine specimen.
+Epigenomics AG has out-licensed a potential prostate cancer marker using a different version of one of the genes in the MDxHealth gene panel (the GSTPi gene).
+Epigenomics has out-licensed their marker to Quest Diagnostics Inc. and Predictive Biosciences Inc. For both of these potential competitors, the test is still in the development state, the application (urine or tissue), as well as the date of a potential launch of their tests are currently unknown.
 To the knowledge of MDxHealth, no head-to-head comparison studies with any competing products have been published.